 It’s a process that gained some notoriety in recent years due to the BBC show Sherlock, which features a young savant Sherlock Holmes using the mind palace technique to recall vast quantities of information that assist him in solving complex and diabolical crimes.

-The caution with mnemonics
+The Caution with Mnemonics

 For people who have to memorize and store a huge amount of new information, like people studying for medical school, law, or a foreign language, the techniques of mnemonics can be invaluable.
 As the alphabet song demonstrates, even the simplest lessons can benefit from these methods.